Deployment¶

 protocol):

-To define such preboot configuration
+To define such preboot configuration you need to:

-- visit Preboot configuration
+- visit Preboot configuration (/deployment/prebootconfiguration/) page

 - click "Add preboot configuration"